egolearner/documents/tips/mac.md

 					click snBox
 				end if
 			end tell
-			keystroke "w" using command down
+			# UI elements
+			click button 1 of it
 		end tell
-		#set visible of it to false
 	end tell
-	tell application "System Events" to keystroke tab using command down end run
+	if "DingTalk" is not in activeApp then tell application "System Events" to keystroke tab using command down end if end run

+end run
 ```